 Treatment for heroin addiction may include medication, therapy, and support groups.
 Medication can help ease withdrawal symptoms and cravings, while therapy can address the underlying psychological causes of addiction.
 Support groups can provide valuable emotional support during recovery.
 If you’re not sure where to start, contact us today for help finding the right treatment program.

 What Types of Addiction Treatment do you offer for Heroin Addiction?

 Hope Harbor Wellness creates a customized recovery plan for every patient, depending on the severity of your symptoms.
-Some components we often use include:
+Some components we often use in heroin addiction treatment include: